garylirocks/quickrefs/azure-billing-cost-management.markdown

 ### Visual Studio subscribers

 - Gets some credit per month, eg. Visual Studio Enterprise subscriptions gives you $150 credit per month
+- Visual Studio subscription portal (`https://my.visualstudio.com`)
+  - You can create a new Azure subscription to get the credit
+    - Subscription name is "Visual Studio Enterprise Subscription – MPN"
+    - Subscription is created under a new billing account of type "**Microsoft Online Services Program**"
+    - The subscription has a spending limit per month, it will be disabled once it reaches its spending limit.
+You can remove the limit by adding a credit or debit card.
+    - Remaining credit is shown on the subscription overview page, seems there's no dedicated page for it.
+  - You can associate an alternate email to get the Azure credit, access ADO, sign-in to Visual Studio

 ### Dev/Test pricing